PMET-public/module-customer-sample-data/README.md

 It adds a VIP customer group and 3 customers.
 1 assigned to the VIP group

-Password for each user is password
+Password for each user is Password1